JanelGilani/BudgetBites/README.md

 **Now that you have build the project, it is time to start the UI.
 Follow the steps in the next section to ensure that you correctly open the Java Swing UI**

-- [ ] Go to `src/main/java/main.java`
+- [ ] Go to `src/Main/java/Main.java`
-- [ ] Run the main file, and new JFrame will be prompted.
+- [ ] Run the Main file, and new JFrame will be prompted.
 Enjoy the UI.

 ## Final Pull Requests Document
  - [] https://docs.google.com/document/d/1OUL4p8HVuaO4_BQnOO3YV_1Di-jaswLo1D54788NKF4/view